syncfusion-content/ej2-grid-docs/ej2-javascript/grid/excel-export/exporting-with-templates.md

 ---
 layout: post
-title: Exporting grid with templates in ##Platform_Name## Grid control | Syncfusion
+title: Exporting Grid with Templates in ##Platform_Name## Grid control | Syncfusion
-description: Learn here all about Exporting grid with templates in Syncfusion ##Platform_Name## Grid control of Syncfusion Essential JS 2 and more.
+description: Learn here all about Exporting grids with templates in Syncfusion ##Platform_Name## Grid control of Syncfusion Essential JS 2 and more.
 platform: ej2-javascript
 control: Exporting grid with templates
 publishingplatform: ##Platform_Name##